embarklabs/blog/source/_posts/2020-04-02-2020-smart-contract-security-analysis-with-mythx.md

 ```

 ## Step 4.
 Create a `.env` file with MythX credentials
 Create a `.env` file in the root of your &ETH;App.
-Add your MythX username and password like so:
+Add your MythX API key, username, and password like so:
 ```
+MYTHX_API_KEY="1234...7890"
 MYTHX_USERNAME="satoshi.nakamoto@gmail.com"
 MYTHX_PASSWORD="abc123"
 ```